-The applicant, John David Pereira, (applicant or Pereira) filed a lawsuit on January 31, 2012, against the County of El Dorado and the El Dorado Planning Commission as well as certain individuals requesting the court to declare Title 17 of the County's Zoning Ordinances for off-premise signs and the special use permit process unconstitutional as prior restraint on Pereira's free speech.
+The applicant, John David Pereira (Pereira or applicant), filed a lawsuit on January 31, 2012, against the County of El Dorado and the El Dorado Planning Commission ("County") as well as certain individuals requesting the court to declare Title 17 of the County's Zoning Ordinances for off-premise signs ("sign ordinance") and the special use permit ("SUP") process unconstitutional as prior restraint on Pereira's free speech.
 The applicant sought damages of at least \$1,000.00 per day from August 1, 2011 until trial (estimated to be in late 2013).
-In addition, the applicant requested a preliminary injunction immediately declaring the sign ordinance and special use permit process unconstitutional.
+In addition, the applicant requested a preliminary injunction immediately declaring the sign ordinance and SUP process unconstitutional.